PhD Studentship - Animal Genomics

 - Availability of tools to support the sheep industry in meeting consumer expectations and NZ’s obligations for greenhouse gas emission targets, environmental standards, and animal welfare

-This is a fixed-term (3 years), full-time position during which time you will interact with colleagues, collaborators and supervisors to design a complete plan, analyse and interpret data, publish scientific findings and successfully defend your PhD thesis.
+This is a fixed term (3 years), full-time position during which time you will interact with colleagues, collaborators and supervisors to design a complete plan, analyse and interpret data, publish scientific findings and successfully defend your PhD thesis.
 Some travel to work directly with Focus Genetics will be required.

 .

-Project aims
+Project Aims

 .